 They would be great resources to have available to help children who need a little more support to structure their oral retelling of stories.
 Aiding the embedding of a story whilst using props.

 Book Reviews and Story Props

-If you’d like to see book reviews and story prop ideas head to the latest posts here.
+If you’d like to see book reviews and story prop ideas head to the Books and Storysacks section of the website here.

 Stockists & Discount Codes